chengyawlow/SlackedFace/README.md

 <sub>Last Update on November 20, 2023.</sub>

 This is the official GitHub repository for "SlackedFace: Learning a Slacked Margin for Low-Resolution Face Recognition".
 This work has been accepted for an oral presentation at the BMVC 2023.

+We provide the main contents along with our supplementary materials [here](https://drive.google.com/file/d/13ISfGb_NETM3ngT0rukbz7MF_3Dxj-Qu/view?usp=sharing).

 ![Network Architecture for SlackedFace](https://github.com/chengyawlow/SlackedFace/blob/main/data/images/%5B%20SlackedFace%20%5D%20Network%20Construction.PNG)